pesonkim/camagru/README.md

 * Editing features:
 	* Create custom images using webcam or upladed images and combine them with various stickers.
 	* Live preview of the edited result, directly on the webcam preview.

+## Run locally
+* Download and install a local webserver, e.g. MAMP from [bitnami](https://bitnami.com/stack/mamp)
+* Make sure you can send email from your terminal
+* Git clone the repository inside document root folder of your server, e.g. `htdocs` in Apache
+* Update `config/database.php` to match your database credentials
+* Run `php config/setup.php` to create the database
+* Open http://localhost/folder_name in your preferred browser